amirshokry1368/amirshokry1368/README.md

 <h3>🛠 My Objective</h3>

-- 🔧 &nbsp; I am looking for an internship as a Backend Developer that will allow me to leverage my skills in creating web applications and developing software solutions.
+- 🔧 &nbsp; I am a dedicated and versatile web developer with a strong focus on backend development.
+Proficient in a wide range of programming languages such as Python, Java, C++, C#, and web technologies like HTML, CSS, and Bootstrap.
+I possess extensive experience in managing various databases, including MySQL, SQLite, and Oracle.
+Additionally, I am skilled in using Flask and Django frameworks, along with Git, GitHub, and Docker for version control and DevOps.
+With a keen grasp of OOP, data structures, algorithms, software design patterns, and system analysis, I am committed to delivering innovative and scalable web solutions.
+Currently expanding my expertise in ASP.NET, I'm excited to combine Python-based and .NET technologies for building robust and efficient web applications to meet diverse user needs.